Metallic quantum criticality enabled by flat bands in a kagome lattice: Discussion

 \section{Discussion}

-For the first time, we have theoretically realized a metallic quantum critical point enabled by the flat bands of a kagome lattice, with properties that parallel the well established strange metallicity of heavy fermion systems.
+{Our work is unprecedented in that i) we have resolved the long-standing inconsistency of the compact localized states for kagome metals; ii) using the resulting CMO-based effective model, we have realized a phase diagram for the kagome metals, in which a non-thermal control parameter tunes the system from a static electronic order to a paramagnetic metal through a QCP; and iii) we have found a dynamical Planckian ($\hbar \omega/k_{\rm B}T$) scaling at the QCP that is enabled by the kagome lattice's flat bands, via the CMOs.
+These properties uncover a striking degree of universality between the flat-band-active kagome metals and} the well established strange metallicity of heavy fermion systems.
 The $\hbar \omega/k_{\rm B}T$ scaling implicates a linear-in-$T$ relaxation rate, which provides the understanding of the puzzling observations of the linear-in-energy damping rate in the ARPES spectrum and linear-in-$T$ resistivity in the aforementioned kagome materials\,\cite{Ye2021.x,Ekahana2021.x}.
+As such, our theoretical phase diagram explains the salient features of the striking experimental observations in a new kagome metal with active flat bands\,\cite{Liu-kagome2024}.
 The dynamical scaling can be tested in future measurements of the inelastic neutron scattering cross section and optical conductivity in these systems.
-Finally, the selective transition of the molecular orbitals has a salient signature in a jump of Fermi surface as the system goes across the quantum critical point on the tuning axis $\delta$.
-This theoretical expectation can be tested by ARPES, Hall effect and quantum oscillation measurements in the aforementioned line-graph materials in the low-temperature regime (once the experimental tuning axes are established that go across the QCP), by analogy with the well-established Hall and quantum oscillation measurements in quantum critical heavy fermion metals~\cite{paschen2004,Shishido2005,Park2006}.
+Finally, the selective transition of the molecular orbitals has a salient signature in a jump of Fermi surface as the system goes across the QCP on the tuning axis $\delta$.
+This theoretical expectation can be tested by ARPES, Hall effect and quantum oscillation measurements in the aforementioned line-graph materials in the low-temperature regime (once the experimental tuning axes are established that go across the QCP), by analogy with the well-established Hall and quantum oscillation measurements in quantum critical heavy fermion metals~\cite{paschen2004,Shishido2005,Park2006}; in particular, we propose to carry out such measurements across the pressure-induced QCP that has been observed in Ref.\,\cite{Liu-kagome2024}.
 The quantum criticality we have uncovered is closely related to the Kondo-destruction quantum criticality.
-As such, the orbital-selective Mott criticality enabled by the flat bands represents a new platform for realizing and probing beyond-Landau quantum criticality\, \cite{Hu-qcm2022,Kirchner2020,paschen2004,Shishido2005,Park2006,Si-Nature,Colemanetal,senthil2004a}.
+As such, the kagome and related-frustrated-lattice metals with active flat bands represent a new platform for realizing and probing {the} beyond-Landau quantum criticality\, \cite{Hu-qcm2022,Kirchner2020,paschen2004,Shishido2005,Park2006,Si-Nature,Colemanetal,senthil2004a}.